Enorya/Phylo-tree_eDNA/README.md

 # To do

 - Define variables given by the user to determine which file to use to retrieve the ASVs assignments and other needed files
+- add "parameter" entered by user to give amplicon information (specifically primers)
 - Check if possible to adapt the scripts to have other kind of outputs as the ones used to develop the scripts
 - Integrate a check to avoid downloading NCBI data if they are already available (downloaded less than a month ago)
+- Idea for a logo: water drop with some DNA strand in it and coming out from it and transforming to a phylogenetic tree